willnotsurrender/06_Friends/02_Foodys/Nolwenn Rossignol.md

 # TODO
-- Rename your whatsapp group
+- Rename your whatsapp group with armin
 - Visit facebook.com/friendswillnotsurrender
 - Move back to japan